 In this oxygen-poor environment, plant materials decompose slowly and can persist for thousands of years.

-Seagrass roots accumulate vertically beneath the seafloor, creating a vast repository of buried carbon.
+Seagrass roots accumulate vertically beneath the seafloor, creating a vast repository of buried blue carbon.

 Though these habitats occupy only a tiny fraction of the ocean’s floor space, they store more than 10% of its buried organic carbon.